- Fish-aggregating device (FAD) management plans

 - interfere with longline fishing, with a higher risk of gear getting entangled with the mooring ropes of FADs.

 What are FADs?

-Fish aggregating devices (FADs) are (usually man-made) structures floating on or near the surface of the water where fish may congregate.
+Fish-aggregating devices (FADs) are structure, usually human-made, that float on or near the surface of the water where fish may congregate.

 In 2012, the Pew Environment Group estimated that he number of drifting FADs put into the oceans each year ranges from 47,000–105,000.

 - limiting the number of FADs used by purse-seining fishing vessels

 - modifying the design, operation, location and maintenance of FADs to minimise disruption to other fisheries.